showell/lint-zulip-message-html/README.md

 - tags must be found in rules.py
 - attributes must be found in rules.py (per tag)
-- classes must be found in rules.py (except for "span")
+- classes must be found in rules.py or validated by custom rules

 Security TODOS:
 - prevent tags like script, applet, etc. (DONE)